+Curious about what are the most expensive diamonds in the world as of 2021?
 With their unspeakable beauty and astounding rarity, jewellery that includes diamonds often sells for mind-blowingly large sums of money.
-For their size and weight, the most expensive are probably the most valuable items on the planet.
+For their size and weight, the most expensive diamonds in the world are probably the most valuable items on the planet.
 The rarest pieces are incredibly hard to come by, and there are even some that are so valuable that their true worth cannot be measured.
-Here are the top 7 most expensive diamond jewellery ever produced.
+Here, we answer a question we often hear online, “What’s the Most Expensive Diamonds In the World?”, with a list of the most expensive diamonds ever sold on auction, as of 2021.
+Let us start our journey…

 #7.
 Pink diamond

 Sotheby’s auctioned a ring in Hong Kong that featured a breathtaking 8.41-carat vivid purple-pink diamond, and it sold for $17.7 million.
 It was mined by De Beers and actually cut meticulously from a much larger 18-carat diamond before being fitted to its platinum ring.
 It is mounted and pavé-set with a number of circular-cut diamonds.
 The beautiful colour is just one amazing aspect of this stone.
-It’s a Type IIa diamond, chemically the purest of these types of gemstones, and its size, hue and colour saturation are also incredibly rare.
+It’s a Type IIa diamond, chemically the purest of these types of gemstones, and its size, hue and colour saturation are also incredibly rare, making it a worthy entry on our list of the most expensive diamonds in the world.

 #6.
 The Winston Blue

-This is an extremely valuable platinum ring that features the biggest flawless blue diamond on the planet.
+This is an extremely valuable platinum ring that features the biggest flawless blue diamond on the planet, and a good nudge in our quest of finding out what is the most expensive diamond in the world.
 It was auctioned by Christie’s back in May 2014 by Harry Winston and sold for $23.8 million.
 The piece is 13.22 carats, and it was named after the founder of the company by then-CEO Nayla Heyek.
 The enormous price of the deal actually far exceeded expectations at the time – a surprisingly common occurrence when a bidding war occurs for such rare items.

 #5.
 Pink Emerald-Cut Graff Diamond

 The stone in this elegant ring is graded ‘Fancy Intense Pink’ by America’s Gemological Institute.
 It is a 24.78 carat emerald-cut stone, and was purchased at auction for $46 million by the esteemed Laurence Graff himself.
 Graff described it as the “most fabulous” stone he had seen in his illustrious career.
 The combination of colour and purity is perfectly matched by the emerald cut, which is usually only used with white diamonds.
-This is just one of the rare features that made the ring all the more alluring.
+This is just one of the rare features that made this diamon d ring all the more alluring, and one of the most expensive worldwide.

 #4.
 L’Incomparable Necklace